 For instance, the Copy Rotation mentioned above is not hard –

 All you have to do is something to the effect of

 Go toto show lines representing various attributes of the Bullet representation of your objects.
 Note that these might be easier to see when you turn on Wireframe Mode Z before you press P. Also note that you can see how the Bullet triangulation is working (it busts all your Quads to Tris at run-time, but the BGE meshes are still quads at run-time).

 - RGB/XYZ Widget – Representing the object’s Local Orientation and Origin.

-- Green - “sleeping meshes” that are not moving, saving calculations until an external event “wakes” it.
+- Green – “sleeping meshes” that are not moving, saving calculations until an external event “wakes” them.

 - White – White lines represent active bounding meshes at are undergoing physics calculations, until such calculations are so small that the object is put to rest.
 This is how you can see the effects of the Collision Bounds. - Thick, or Many White Lines – A compound collision mesh/meshes.

 - Violet – Bounding meshes for soft bodies.